Michaelvas17/RDSTEMposiumPage/README.md

 #The River Dell High School STEMposium Website Development Respository (phew... long title, I know)

-Just your average web-dev repo.
+It's live!
-You can view the site live at this link [here](https://rdhs-stemposium.github.io/site/)
+You can view the site live at this link [here](https://riverdell.org/stemposium)

+A development version is still available [here](https://rdhs-stemposium.github.io/site)

 ### About
 This is the repo for the development of the STEMposium site.